Harsh-Kakasaniya/UI_UX_Question/README.md

 -> Was not possible to get same font so have used whichever I feeled to be similar and good looking.

 Part B. Designing a Destination/Hotel booking admin
--> Have kept the same theme the given screen in PartA.
+-> Have kept the same theme as the given screen in PartA.
--> Various things on the designed screen can be clickable to get more details
+-> Various things on the designed screen can be kept clickable to get more details for the same

 Thankyou.
 Looking forward to work with your organization soon.